laxmijangra493-lgtm/micrograd/README.md

 pip install -r requirements.txt

-(Note: Install graphviz system package if you plan to render computation graphs).
+(Note: Install graphviz system package if you plan to render computation graphs also their was no requirements.txt file do it by yourself😊).

 ```